cypress-io/cypress-documentation/source/api/plugins/browser-launch-api.md

     // }

     if (browser.family === 'chromium' && browser.name !== 'electron') {
-      // `args` is an array of all the arguments
+      // `args` is an array of all the arguments that will
-      // that will be passed to Chrome when it launchers options.args.push('--start-fullscreen')
+      //  be passed to Chromium-based browsers when it launchers options.args.push('--start-fullscreen')

       // whatever you return here becomes the launch options